Skip to content ↓

 On the fourth day at IntoUniversity, the pupils explored their dreams and ambitions for the future in greater depth.
 They spent time thinking carefully about what they would like to study when they go to university and how those studies could help them achieve their goals.
 Some pupils shared dreams of becoming doctors, engineers, teachers, scientists, artists, or even business leaders.
 They wrote about the subjects that interested them most—such as medicine, law, art, or computer science—and explained why those fields inspired them.
 Each student wrote their ambitions on cards, adding drawings and motivational words to make them unique.
 Afterwards, they proudly shared their cards with the rest of the class, speaking about their hopes and listening to one another’s ideas.
 It was an inspiring and thoughtful session that encouraged everyone to dream big, work hard, and believe that with effort and determination, they can achieve their goals.

 On our third day at IntoUniversity, pupils had a productive and inspiring schedule.
-In their first activity, everyone took part in a range of tasks — writing, drawing, cutting and gluing — showing fantastic teamwork at its best.
+In their first activity, everyone took part in a range of tasks — writing, drawing, cutting and glueing, showing fantastic teamwork at its best.
 In the morning, they worked diligently to complete their presentations on their chosen artists, showcasing creativity, research skills and confidence as they shared their work.
 The afternoon brought an exciting drama workshop, where students explored expression, teamwork and performance through engaging activities.
 The day was a wonderful opportunity for pupils to build confidence, develop new skills and enjoy learning in a fun and supportive environment.

 Year 6 took part in an exciting animation workshop at WAC Arts.
 First, the pupils created their characters using play dough, carefully shaping them and adding lots of detail to make them unique.
 They also spent time drawing background scenes and extra characters to include in their stories, using their imaginations to design colourful and creative settings.
-After that, they learned how to bring their models to life using stop-motion animation.
+After that, they learnt how to bring their models to life using stop-motion animation.
 They worked in small groups, moving their characters a tiny bit at a time and taking photos to make it look like the figures were really moving on screen.
 Once the animation was complete, the pupils explored how to add sound effects and voices to match their characters’ actions, which made their films even more fun and realistic.
 Everyone was fully engaged, enjoyed being creative and used new skills.
 The pupils loved the whole experience and were very proud of the animations they produced.
 On their second day at IntoUniversity, they continued building their skills, taking part in even more fun activities that encouraged teamwork, creativity, and confidence.

 On our first day at IntoUniversity, the children took part in exciting activities all about performing arts.
 First, they compared different theatres from different periods in history, including Ancient Greek theatres, Roman theatres and the Globe Theatre.
 They also looked at modern theatres and tried to find differences and similarities between old and recent ones.
 After that, they worked in groups to explore the theme of performing arts further.
 Each group chose an artist and researched their life, achievements and contributions to the performing arts world.
-The children showed great teamwork, curiosity, and enthusiasm throughout the day
+The children showed great teamwork, curiosity, and enthusiasm throughout the day.

 This week, Year 6 participated in an NSPCC workshop focused on ensuring children's safety and understanding their rights.
 The session enabled pupils to learn what constitutes abuse, how to recognise it and most importantly, how to speak out and stay safe.
 Through interactive discussions and activities, the children were encouraged to reflect on trusted adults they can approach and to understand how organisations like the NSPCC are there to provide support.
 The workshop was engaging, age-appropriate and instilled confidence in the pupils to seek help whenever necessary.